Salanova® Premier Collection Pelleted Lettuce Seed

-Refine your salad mix with color and flavor.
+Exclusive!
+Refine your salad mix with color, flavor, and elegance.
 Conventional seed with NOP-compliant pelleting.

 Johnny's is committed to your success, every step of the way.

 We want you, our customer, to be 100% satisfied with all of our seeds, tools, and supplies.